Shaping a Stabilized Video by Mitigating Unintended Changes for Concept-Augmented Video Editing: Method

 Let the trainable parameters during the model tuning phase be denoted as $\epsilon_{\theta_{T}}$.
 The noise prediction loss $\mathcal{L}_{noise}$ is then obtained by substituting $\epsilon_{\theta}$ in Eq.~(\ref{eq:noise_pred_loss}) with $\epsilon_{\theta_{T}}$.
 Given $\alpha$ and $\beta$ as the weighting coefficients for our proposed \textit{scam} loss and \textit{tcam} loss, respectively, the total loss for model tuning with dual prior supervision is formulated as:

-\textbf{Inference.} As shown in Fig.~\ref{fig:overview}, the inference pipeline involves an inversion stage using the source text prompt, and an editing stage using the modified text prompt.
-We cache the intermediate self-attention matrices and cross-attention matrices at each time step during inversion.
-These matrices are then leveraged to manipulate attention during editing.
-Specifically, we blend self-attention matrices to retain the semantic layout following FateZero~\cite{qi2023fatezero} (Self-Attention Blending), and swap cross-attention matrices between the changed words and video latents similar to Prompt-to-Prompt~\cite{hertz2023prompttoprompt} (Cross-Attention Swap).
+\textbf{Inference.} As shown in Fig.\ref{fig:overview}, the pipeline consists of an inversion stage with the source prompt and an editing stage with the modified prompt.
+During inversion, we cache self- and cross-attention matrices at each step, which are later used to control attention in editing.
+Specifically, we blend self-attention matrices to preserve semantic layout~\cite{qi2023fatezero}, and swap cross-attention matrices for changed words and video latents~\cite{hertz2023prompttoprompt}.